dpulliam/react-redux-scaffold/README.md

 * Learn more about configuring React and Redux projects
 * Learn about Babel
 * Learn about Webpack configuration
-* Practice continuis integration with Heroku and Travis
+* Practice continuous integration with Heroku and Travis

 The goal of this project was basically to practice configuring some sort of node, webpack, es6 project.